 What Is CBD Oil?

-CBD stands for cannabidiol, which is a phytocannabinoid (or plant chemical) found in certain plants, specifically the Cannabis variety of plants, including both industrial hemp and marijuana plants.
+CBD stands for cannabidiol, which is a phytocannabinoid (or plant chemical) found in certain plants, precisely the Cannabis variety of plants, including both industrial hemp and marijuana plants.

-This helps dilute the natural taste of the CBD extract.
-Sometimes you will notice CBD oil comes in different flavors, including spearmint and strawberry.
+The carrier oil helps dilute the natural taste of the CBD extract.
+Sometimes, CBD oil comes in different flavors, including spearmint and strawberry.
 This flavoring helps provide a sweet taste to the oil versus the natural bitter taste.

 How to Use CBD Oil Tinctures?

 CBD oil is meant to be taken orally.
-The preferred method is place the drops under your tongue and let it sit there for 60 seconds.
-This allows the CBD to absorb into your bloodstream.
-Then swallow the remaining CBD oil.
+The preferred method is to place the drops under your tongue and let it sit there for 60 seconds.
+This allows the CBD to be absorbed into your bloodstream.
+Then, swallow the remaining CBD oil.

-Tinctures usually come with a dropper to allow for measurement of the CBD oil tincture so that you don't have to count how many drops you are taking.
+Tinctures usually come with a dropper to measure the CBD oil tincture, so you don't have to count how many drops you take.

-Lately, people have also been suing CBD oil as a topical due to its anti-inflammatory properties.
-Sometimes, people will take a small amount (such as 1 or 2 drops) and rub it into their face or wherever they have dry skin, such as elbows or knees, to help soften the skin.
+Lately, people have also been using CBD oil as a topical.
+Sometimes, people rub a small amount (1 or 2 drops) into their face or wherever they have dry skin, such as elbows or knees, to help soften the skin.

 What Do You Use CBD Oil For?